fluid-cloudnative/fluid/docs/en/samples/cacheruntime/curvine_cache_runtime.md

 8. Read data through the cached layer (faster access)
 9. (Optional) Use a reference Dataset for cross-namespace data sharing

+For detailed documentation on how Curvine integrates with Fluid, including how Curvine parameters are parsed and used, refer to the [Curvine Fluid Integration Guide](https://curvineio.github.io/zh-cn/docs/Architecture/fluid-integration/).

 ## Step 1: Deploy MinIO

 Create a MinIO deployment to serve as the S3-compatible backend: